proxytranslation/user-docs/dashboard/menu/publishwebsite/clientsidetranslation.md

 # Publishing process

-The publishing method is in open beta phase and available with a little help from our end, so if you are interested in trying it out, please contact our support team and we'll help you set it up.
+The publishing method is in open beta phase and is available for testing and live use with a bit of help from our end.
+If you are interested in taking it for test drive, please contact our support team and we'll help you set it up.

-Stay tuned until Client-side translation option shows up on the Dashboard!